-Whether you’ve already set goals for the year or want some inspiration to do so, here are some of my favorite resources, ideas, and products for a healthy, sane 2023!
+Whether you’ve set goals for the year or want some inspiration to do so, what follows is a roundup of my favorite resources, ideas, and products for a healthy 2022 full of the Best Stuff.

 If you’d like to:

 Eat better (or get your kids to eat better)…

 - The easiest (and priciest) route to a super clean diet is a meal delivery service.
 I just came home from Florida to the first shipment of meals from Sakara’s 30-day reset program, which includes four weeks of organic, plant-based meals plus a bunch of other goodies.
 There are three start dates left (Jan.
 10, Jan.
 17, Jan.
 24) and new clients can use XOMAIA for 20% off.
 I also love Provenance meals and their dishes include eggs, fish, and meat options.
 Use GIMME35 for $35 off orders $75 and up.